ThatCoolCoder/spall/README.md

 #### Public changes

+- Allow there to be no `common/` dir, etc
+- Give better error messages if required files (meta, elements) don't exist
+- Maybe a namespace/build/import system for `common/` files?
+    - Perhaps this should be left until we get a proper bundler
+- Some sort of system for passing what Blazor calls render fragments - allows templating of tables and stuff
 - Consistent "special chars" - don't use a tilde over here and a exclamation mark over there, and ${} string interpolation here.
 Make the markup consistent (like how Razor uses the @ sign for everything).
 - Make route parameters for pages like `product/{id}`.
 - Ability to keep references to html elements